espocrm/documentation/docs/administration/roles-management.md

 ## Example

-We have a team 'Sales'.
-That team has a single role 'Salesman' (the *Roles* field of the Team).
-All users from this team will obtain the 'Salesman' role (as all team roles are automatically applied to users of the team).
+We have a Team 'Sales'.
+That Team has a single Role 'Salesman' (the *Roles* field of the Team).
+All Users from this Team will obtain the 'Salesman' Role (as all team roles are automatically applied to users of the team).

-The 'Salesman' role is defined in the following way:
+The 'Salesman' Role is defined in the following way:

 Lead: